Blogs

 You may want to subscribe to the email notifications of new blog posts in order to not miss these.
 While we try to share about our giveaways on social media, those platforms often do not show the posts to many people.

-In 2026, we’ll also be giving away one copy of each of the other Thomas Fudge books on the UPCI/Oneness Pentecostalism (Christianity without the Cross: A History of Salvation in Oneness Pentecostalism and Heretics & Politics: Theology, Power, and Perception in the Last Days of CBC).
+In 2026, we’ll also be giving away one copy of each of Thomas Fudge’s books on the UPCI/Oneness Pentecostalism (Christianity without the Cross: A History of Salvation in Oneness Pentecostalism and Heretics & Politics: Theology, Power, and Perception in the Last Days of CBC).

 Shop at our Amazon store!
 As an Amazon Influencer, this website earns from qualifying purchases.